 Returning to displacement

 When refugees do return, many end up back in displacement.
-More than 183,000 refugees returned to South Sudan as of June 2019 but 85% are thought to be living in IDP-like situations.
 Some do not return to their areas of origin due to ongoing insecurity.
-Others, including IDPs, go back to their areas of origin but find themselves living in temporary shelters.
+Two-thirds of the returning refugees surveyed were living outside their area of origin.
 More than 80% of the IDPs surveyed had property before their displacement, but 70% of these said it had since been destroyed.

 Poor return conditions